Rutakara/Terra-Test/Terraform-README.md

         }

-For detailed information about each block in the above code please refer to this link https://www.middlewareinventory.com/blog/terraform-create-multiple-ec2-different-config/ .
+For detailed information about each block in the above code please refer to [5].
 Once the above is done, can initialize terraform by the command:

         terraform init

 Followed by

-        terraform plan -var=<.tfvars file name> -out <name of output file e.g. terraplan.out>
+        terraform plan -var-file=<.tfvars file name> -out <name of output file e.g. terraplan.out>

 Apply the plan by running